RadFam/PingBoom/README.md

 # PingBoom Mobile Game

 This is a mobile game in which you, controlling the puck, must destroy the red targets in the allotted number of steps.
+Now it is available seven levels.

 # Gameplay gifs: